Thursday, 27 September 2018

 Jamie is home!

 We are all thrilled at Casa Anderson that Jamie is home for a three week holiday.
 He is to be best man at Chris’s wedding on the 29th, and has also organised the stag do for this weekend.
-Details are confidential but it sounds like great fun.
+I cannot reveal the details because they are confidential but it sounds like great fun.
 When he arrived on Sunday he was expecting James to pick him up at the airport, but Ally, Davie and myself came too so we all greeted him at International Arrivals and the five of us were reunited.
 There was much manly hugging and womanly kissing.

 Words cannot express how great it is to have him home.
 I keep looking across at him at the dinner table or on the couch and feeling amazed that he s right here.